 Ugunja Development Initiative (UDI)

-In partnership with Rotary International and the Ugunja Development Initiative (UDI), Sasa Harambee is transforming youth health and leadership across Siaya County, Kenya.
-In rural communities like Ugunja sub-county, young people face steep challenges: limited opportunities after school, minimal access to health services, and few platforms to lead.
+In partnership with Rotary International and the Ugunja Development Initiative (UDI), Sasa Harambee is addressing youth health concerns and transforming youth leadership across Siaya County.
+In rural communities like Ugunja sub-county, young people face steep challenges: limited opportunities after school, minimal access to health services, and few platforms to develop leadership skills.
 However, change is underway.
-Through our school health club pilot, now active in 26 junior secondary schools, over 2,000 students aged 12 to 17 are gaining the tools to make informed decisions, build confidence, and lead their peers.
-These clubs are aligned with Kenya’s national curriculum and are already showing powerful results.
-While leadership is being nurtured among both boys and girls.
-Youth champions are stepping up to educate their classmates,.
-Parents are also engaged through classes on adolescent development, communication, and child protection—creating a ripple effect of awareness and support.
-We’re seeing real gains in girls’ empowerment, improved cross-gender dialogue, and increased school attendance.
+Through our school health club pilot (now active in 26 junior secondary schools) over 2,000 students ages 12 to 17 are gaining the tools to make informed decisions, build confidence, and lead their peers.
+These clubs are aligned with Kenya’s national curriculum and are showing powerful results.
+Leadership is being nurtured among both boys and girls, which has historically been a gender-dividing challenge.
+Youth champions are stepping up to educate their classmates.
+Parents are also engaged through classes on adolescent development, effective communication, and child protection.
+This creates a ripple effect of awareness and support.
+As a direct result of our efforts, we are witnessing girls’ empowerment, improved cross-gender dialogue, and increased school attendance.

-Beyond the classroom, we’re reaching older youth through an innovative approach: sports for health tournaments outreach.
-In a region where young people aged 18 to 35 often face unemployment, lack of education opportunities, and low engagement with health clinics, these tournaments offer more than just a game.
+Beyond the classroom, we’re reaching older youth through an innovative approach devised by Sasa Harambee leadership: sports tournaments that double as health education outreach campaigns.
+In a region where young people aged 18 to 35 often face unemployment, lack of education opportunities, and low engagement with health clinics, these tournaments offer more than just a series of games, they provide a platform.
 They provide a platform for connection, education, and care.
 With formalized soccer and netball competitions, prizes, and on-site health services, these events are drawing hundreds of participants.
 At recent tournaments, one in three youth tested had an untreated infection, and one in three tested positive for an STI.
-Thanks to our mobile clinics, many received immediate treatment.
-We also distributed thousands of condoms, sanitary towels to girls and delivered vital health education, all while celebrating the power of sport to unite and uplift.
+Thanks to our on-site mobile clinics, immediate treatment was available.
+We also distributed thousands of condoms, sanitary towels to girls, and delivered vital health education, all while celebrating the power of sport to unite and uplift.

 What Luke learned and how it positively impacted his college experience.